edelstone/tints-and-shades/README.md

 ## Why 10% Increments?
 That's the standard I developed for my design process at Texas State University and in other projects.
 I think choosing colors based on a flat percentage is a clean, reproducible way to create brand palettes, gradients and more.

-## Calculations
+## Calculation Method
-The input hex color is converted to RGB.
-Then each component from the RGB color has the following calculations performed on it before rounding and converting back to hex.
+The given hex color is first converted to RGB.
+Then each component of the RGB color has the following calculation performed on it before rounding and converting back to hex for display.
 * **Tints:** New value = current value + ((255 - current value) x tint factor)
 * **Shades:** New value = current value x tint factor